-Upon or shortly following commencement of Consultant's Services to the Company, the Company shall grant to Consultant either (a) 725,000 shares (the "Shares") of the Company's restricted common stock, par value \$0.001 ("Common Stock") under the terms of the Company's 2018 Equity Incentive Plan (the "Plan") and a Restricted Stock Award Grant Notice and Agreement thereunder to be provided to Consultant by the Company (collectively with the Plan, the "Restricted Stock Documents") or (b) an option to purchase up to 725,000 shares of Common Stock (the "Options") under the terms of the Plan and a Stock Option Grant Notice and Agreement thereunder to be provided to Consultant by the Company (collectively with the Plan, the "Stock Option Documents").
-The issuance of equity by the Company to Consultant in the form of Shares or Options shall be determined and agreed upon in writing at a later time by the Company and Consultant.
+Upon or shortly following commencement of Consultant's Services to the Company, the Company shall grant to Consultant 362,500 shares (the "Shares") of the Company's restricted common stock, par value \$0.001 ("Common Stock") under the terms of the Company's 2019 Equity Incentive Plan (the "Plan") and a Restricted Stock Award Grant Notice and Agreement thereunder to be provided to Consultant by the Company (collectively with the Plan, the "Restricted Stock Documents").
+The issuance of equity by the Company to Consultant in the form of Shares shall be determined and agreed upon in writing at a later time by the Company and Consultant.